RirikoAI/RirikoBot/README.md

 **Companion / Chatbot:**
 The AI chatbot uses the `.` prefix.
 Try it out by linking to your Discord bot and inviting it to your server.
 Start with `.hello`

+Whats unique compared to the thousands of AI chatbots out there?
+Ririko can remember your past conversations.
+It is also personalized to each user, so no more cross contaminating prompts and no more forgetting or confused about your own name

 **AI Powered Music bot:**
 Try asking it to play a random anime music or suggesting you a Nightcore music.
 Something like `.Hey can you play me an anime music?`